Prof Slobodan Djordjevic

 Extension: (Streatham) 2079

-Slobodan Djordjevic is Professor of Hydraulic Engineering, Deputy Head of Engineering, Programme Director for MSc in Water Engineering and a Co-Director of the Centre for Water Systems, which he joined in 2002.
-At the University of Exeter he served as the Director of Postgraduate Studies, Director of Education for Engineering, elected member of the University Senate, and most recently as the inaugural Associate Dean (International and Development) in the College of Engineering, Mathematics and Physical Sciences.
+Slobodan is Professor of Hydraulic Engineering, Deputy Head of Engineering and Co-Director of the Centre for Water Systems, which he joined in 2002.
+At Exeter he served as the Director of Postgraduate Studies, Director of Education for Engineering, elected member of the University Senate, and most recently as the inaugural Associate Dean (International and Development) in the College of Engineering, Mathematics and Physical Sciences.
 He received degrees in Civil Engineering from University of Belgrade, where he worked for fifteen years.
 Slobodan has held visiting positions at the Technical University of Munich, The University of West Indies in Barbados and the Florida State University in Tallahassee.
 He taught on over twenty modules on various undergraduate, postgraduate and specialist courses.

-While at Exeter he has been awarded research grants worth over £12m for projects around the world, mostly as the principal investigator.
-He led EU FP7 CORFU consortium and in that capacity organised and chaired the International Conference of Flood Resilience: Experiences in Asia and Europe (ICFR2013), held in Exeter.
-Slobodan is Editor-in-Chief of Water Supply and Editor of Journal of Flood Risk Management.
+Slobodan has been awarded research grants worth £12m for projects worldwide and published 10 book chapters and 100 peer-reviewed journal papers (with 200 different co-authors, in 40 different journals).
+He led EU FP7 CORFU consortium and in that capacity organised and co-chaired the International Conference of Flood Resilience: Experiences in Asia and Europe, held in Exeter.
+He is an Editor of Journal of Flood Risk Management.

 Current research grants (old projects are shown on CWS):